 Why Athletes Swear By Using Saunas To Treat Muscle Pain And To Enhance Performance

 A Sauna is a nice addition to a residential home, to be used for relaxation, pain relief, healthcare and more.
 In addition, there are countless sauna benefits for athletes well, and not just for post-workout muscle recovery.
-According to Rhonda Perciavalle-Patrick, Ph.
-D., increasing your core temperature for short bursts, by spending some time in the sauna, may offer exaggerated improvements to an athlete’s performance.
+Rhonda Perciavalle-Patrick, Ph.
+D., explains that heightening your body temperature for short bursts, by spending some time in the sauna, may offer exaggerated improvements to an athlete’s performance.
 She calls this “hyperthermic conditioning,” which developing research suggests has many positive effects on your body, from boosted endurance to the growth of new brain cells.
 There are various studies that have been done, specifically of how saunas assist in muscle pain relief, functioning endurance and athletic performance enhancement, in athletes.
 Here are some of its findings:

 How sauna use will support muscle pain and recovery after an injury in athletes

 If you have had a muscle injury and you are experiencing pain, discomfort and immobilization, your muscles will begin to weaken over time.
 The use of a sauna benefits athletes with this type of muscle condition by using hyperthermic conditioning, as it slows muscle degeneration.
-Whole body heat treatment both prevents muscle atrophy and increases muscle regrowth.
+An entire body heat treatment strengthens muscle regrowth and reduces the possibility of muscle atrophy.

 Dr. Patrick explains; “During injury, you may be immobilized, but you don’t have to be very mobile to sit in the sauna a few times a week to boost your HSP (Heat Shock Protein) levels!
 This is a clear win in the injury and recovery department.”